ishani-tagore/IMDB_Sentiment_Analysis_ML_2023/README.md

 time were also recorded, highlighting how some words have evolved to have a more positive connotation in recent years, such as 'wicked'.
-With this in mind, we create a straightforward "classifier" that assesses the sentiment of a review by considering the combined weight of various sentimental words present in the text.
+With this in mind, we create a straightforward "classifier" that assesses the sentiment of a review by considering the combined weight of various sentimental words present in the text. <br>
 We utilize a basic approach based on a threshold system, where the cumulative score determines whether a review is positive or negative.
 We employ two methods to achieve this: <br>